-The now-exposed hoax and fraud of man-made global warming has shown that the scientific method was replaced with politics by a lot of people who should have know better.
+The now-exposed hoax and fraud of man-made global warming [Now called “climate change” because warming has ceased] has shown that the scientific method was replaced with politics by a lot of people who should have know better.
 So what is meant by the “scientific method?”
 Well, one thing it means all the time and everywhere is that the data be made available to others so they can test the hypothesis to reproduce the results that were claimed.
-That the global warming proponents hid the data to prevent honest peer review of their hypothesis was a sure sign that the scientific method was not being followed.
+That the global warming/climate change proponents hid the data to prevent honest peer review of their hypothesis was a sure sign that the scientific method was not being followed.

 Here is what the scientific method is, or is supposed to be: